Hauptman-Woodward/Marco_Polo/README.md

 Polo strives to be accessible, easy to use and reduce human work.
 If you have a suggestion of how any of these or other aspects of the program could be improved please make it known!
 You can do so through the [suggestion form](https://hauptman-woodward.github.io/Marco_Polo/reports.html) or by opening an issue on this repository.
 Pull requests encouraged!

+## Run and compile from source

+If you are running Polo on an OS for which there is not a binary file you may follow these steps to first get Polo running and then use Pyinstaller to create your own binary file if you wish.

+0. Clone this repository to your favorite location on your machine.
+It is important you feel that this is a special place in your file tree to ensure Polo is at home and feels safe.

+1. Install the dependencies in a new conda environment from the included `environment.yml` file.
+You can do this with the command `conda env create -f environment.yml`
+2. Activate this conda environment (at the time of writing) this command would be `conda activate polo0.2.1`
+3. Navigate to the `src` directory included in the Polo repository.
+And run `python Polo.py`.
+The program should launch the GUI.
+You can use Polo just as you would a binary file now, but you will need to repeat this process from step `2` to launch the program again.

+If you would like to compile Polo into a single binary file for your machine please continue, be warned though that Pyinstaller (the program used for mashing everything into an executable file) can sometimes be a bit particular.
+Disclaimer over.

+4. Navigate back to the repository root directory.
+You should find a file called `Polo.spec`.
+This contains the information that Pyinstaller (in theory) needs to create the binary file.
+5. Run the command `pyinstaller Polo.spec F`.
+This should create your binary file in a new directory called `dist`.
+You should then be able to run this file and launch the Polo GUI.

+See `Contact` if you encounter issues at any of these steps.

 # Features